akononovicius/mfpt-symmetric-noisy-voter-model/README.md

-# Mean first passage time in the symmetric noisy voter model with arbitrary initial and boundary conditions
+# Mean first passage times of the symmetric noisy voter model

 This repository contains code used to obtain numerical results reported in [1].
 The code is effectively split into three parts: numerical simulation